 Going beyond Data Ethics, Digital Ethics deals with how organizations use data as part of post-digital transformation.
 Take the 2015 Volkswagen emissions scandal; this wasn’t as much a lapse in data ethics as it was a lapse in digital ethics – a lapse in how an organization manipulates information to achieve an outcome that would not be possible in an analog world.
 In two days, Volkswagen lost a third (approximately $25 Billion) of its market capitalization when it was found to be cheating emissions tests.
 This lapse in digital ethics by Volkswagen exposed the brand to unprecedented risk.
 As a direct result the value of used vehicles affected by the scandal dropped an average of 13%, or roughly $1,700, just three weeks after the scandal broke, according to Kelly Bluebook.

 Extending beyond Digital Ethics and inclusive of all interventions, responsibilities, and culture, is “Responsible Innovation.”
 This seems to be the term industry leaders have settled on that includes everything from training and auditing, to engineering and data science, and ultimately to governance and culture.

-Whether it’s practicing AI Ethics, Data Ethics, Digital Ethics, or Responsible Innovation, chances are that the attention to raising the ethical bar will improve the way products and services are developed, improve inclusive access, provide for more equitable outcomes, and improve trust in a brand.
-Once practicing any of these – and AI Ethics is often the starting point – organizations with commitment from the top will find their way toward the Responsible Innovation end of the spectrum.
+Whether it’s practicing Responsible AI, Data Ethics, Digital Ethics, or Responsible Innovation, chances are that the attention to raising the ethical bar will improve the way products and services are developed, improve inclusive access, provide for more equitable outcomes, and improve trust in a brand.
+Once practicing any of these – and Responsible AI is often the starting point – organizations with commitment from the top will find their way toward the Responsible Innovation end of the spectrum.